Author Archetypes and Marketing Strategies

 As soon as the Entertainer has the first fans who seriously discuss his heroes and their world, the author is filled with inspiration and a willingness to create.

 The Entertainer develops his universe in every possible way and is happy if readers participate in this.

-As a rule, the authors of fiction are the Entertainers, but in some cases non-fiction authors become them too.
+As a rule, the authors of fiction are Entertainers, but in some cases nonfiction authors become them, too.
 For example, it could be a project dedicated to genealogy or some period in history.

-Examples: the world of Harry Potter, the Marvel universe and Star Wars.
+Examples: the world of Harry Potter, the universes of Marvel and Star Wars.

 Fans are no longer satisfied with just books: they want to have material evidence of the existence of your world.
-So there is a demand for art, souvenirs, accessories and clothing, etc.
+So there is a demand for art, souvenirs, T-shirts with logos, etc.

 At first, after you only have a few books written, it’s just a series.
 It is distinguished by the elaboration of the world with all its laws and elements.
 Whether your series will turn into a world depends on the activity of the author and his contact with readers.